Back-illuminated sensor: Description

+History

-Industry observers noted that a back-illuminated sensor could theoretically cost less than a similar front-illuminated version.
+Industry observers noted (in 2008) that a back-illuminated sensor could theoretically cost less than a similar front-illuminated version.
 The ability to collect more light meant that a similarly sized sensor array could offer higher resolution without the drop in low-light performance otherwise associated with the megapixel (MP) race.
 Alternatively, the same resolution and low-light capability could be offered on a smaller chip, lowering costs.
 Key to attaining these advantages would be an improved process that addressed the yield problems, largely through improving the uniformity of an active layer on the front of the detectors.

 A major step in the adoption of BI sensors was made when OmniVision Technologies sampled their first sensors using the technique in 2007.
 These sensors, however, did not see widespread use due to their high costs.
-The first widely used BI sensor was the OmniVision OV8810, which was announced on 23 September 2008, and contained 8 megapixels which were 1.4 µm in size.
+The first widely used BI sensor was the OmniVision OV8810, which was announced on 23 September 2008, and contained 8 megapixels which were 1.4 μm in size.
 The OV8810 was used in the HTC Droid Incredible and HTC EVO 4G, which were released in April and June 2009, respectively.
 In June 2009, OmniVision announced the 5MP OV5650, which had the best low-light sensitivity at 1300 mV/lux-sec and the lowest stack height at 6 mm in the industry.
 Apple selected the OV5650 to use in the back camera of the iPhone 4, which garnered good reviews for its low-light photos.

 Sony's work on new photodiode materials and processes allowed them to introduce their first consumer back-illuminated sensor as their CMOS-based "Exmor R" in August 2009.
 According to Sony, the new material offered +8 dB signaling and −2 dB noise.
 When combined with the new back-illuminated layout, the sensor improved low-light performance by as much as two times.
 The iPhone 4s employed an image sensor manufactured by Sony.
 In 2011, Sony implemented their Exmor R sensor in their flagship smartphone Sony Ericsson Xperia Arc.

-In January 2012, Sony developed the back-side illuminated sensor further with Stacked CMOS, where the supporting circuitry is moved below the active pixel section, giving another 30% improvement to light capturing capability.
-This was commercialized by Sony in August 2012 as Exmor RS with resolutions of 13 and 8 effective megapixels.

 In October 2012, GoPro used a Sony IMX117 sensor as the first BSI sensor in their action cameras, in the Hero3 Black.

 In September 2014 Samsung announced the world's first APS-C sensor to adopt BSI pixel technology.
 This 28 MP sensor (S5KVB2) was adopted by their new compact system camera, the NX1, and was showcased along with the camera at Photokina 2014.

 In June 2015 Sony announced the first camera employing a back-side illuminated full frame sensor, the α7R II.

 In August 2017 Nikon announced that its forthcoming Nikon D850, a full-frame digital SLR camera, would have a back-illuminated sensor on its new 45.7 MP sensor.